Signa Sports agrees SPAC deal, to buy Wiggle bicycle store - source

 Signa Sports United plans to continue growing its revenues by more than 25% annually and aims to triple its profit margin to 12%-15% in the long term, banking on scale effects, pricing technology and the expansion of its technology offering for third-party vendors.

-After the Yucaipa deal, which is being organised by Citi (C.N) and Jefferies (JEF.N), property investor Rene Benko's Signa Holding will own about 50% of Signa Sports United.
+After the Yucaipa deal, which is being organised by Citi and Jefferies, property investor Rene Benko’s Signa Holding will own about 50% of Signa Sports United.
+(Reporting by Arno Schuetze and Patricia Uhlig; editing by Richard Pullin)

 Our Standards: The Thomson Reuters Trust Principles.